jnmartin84/mk64-dc/README.md

 Under `~/mario-kart-64-dc/tools/torch` you will find a `README.md` with instructions on installing dependencies for `torch`.
 See: [ https://github.com/HarbourMasters/Torch/blob/6a2eb921482f2eb3b3cb5b675152d6d21d1a20ff/README.md ]

-For Linux and other Linux-like environments (such as with DreamSDK on Windows), follow those instructions or nothing else will work.
+For Linux and other Linux-like environments, follow those instructions or nothing else will work.
 Then continue with the following commands (we will start from the beginning so there is no confusion):

     source /opt/toolchains/dc/kos/environ.sh
     cd ~/mario-kart-64-dc